Definition

 After the development team builds a web application or site, QA professionals can evaluate the completed project.
 The QA professional or team tests the consistency of the content and layout, such as how fonts and images display, and whether the responsive site design works, if applicable.
 Next, they check the web application or site's usability, such as features, integrations with third-party services, forms and touch input for mobile or tablets.
 They also test accessibility, such as the presence of alt text for images or closed captioning for video.

-• Screenshots, which show how a web application or site displays on a given browser version, but without functionality;
+• Screenshots, which show how a web application or site displays on a given browser version, but without functionality.

-• Simulators, which mimic how an end user would see and interact with the app, without actually testing it on a device;
+• Simulators, which mimic how an end user would see and interact with the app, without actually testing it on a device.

 Cross-browser testing can be partially automated and incorporated into continuous testing for faster or more accurate results.
-A browser test automation tool loads a site on a number of browsers, and then checks in the code to the continuous testing workflow when it passes the required tests.
+A browser test automation tool loads a site on several browsers, and then checks in the code to the continuous testing workflow when it passes the required tests.
 A failed test creates a feedback loop.
 Automated cross-browser tests often rely on headless browsers, which enable faster tests as no visuals load.

 Cross-browser testing tools